Check back soon for updates.

 Building traffic and being relevant is a goal every cemetery shares.
-Historic Oakland Cemetery in Atlanta, GA hosts more than 50 events each year in its quest to connect with the community.
-David Moore, Executive Director, and Marcy Breffle, Education Manager, will explain the creative methods and details involved to facilitate their innovative and popular programs such as the Capturing the Spirit of Oakland Halloween tours, pop-up shops at the Oakland Museum Shop, the Tunes from the Tombs music festival, beer tours, photography walks, and more.
-Learn about these unique events, the strategies used, the resources needed, and the challenges and opportunities that can be applied to almost any cemetery (and possibly funeral home) around the world.
+Our 2019 Annual Meeting included this session which featured Marcy Breffle and David Moore of Historic Oakland Cemetery in Atlanta, GA.
+Breffle and Moore explained the creative methods and details involved to facilitate their innovative and popular programs such as the Capturing the Spirit of Oakland Halloween tours, pop-up shops at the Oakland Museum Shop, the Tunes from the Tombs music festival, beer tours, photography walks, and others.

 2018 Annual Meeting Recap: Larkin Sunset Gardens Tour and Networking Breakfast